junxit/us-congress-bills-110/metadata.md

 - 2007-10-04 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 2740.
 - 2007-10-04 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H11266)
 - 2007-10-04 — The previous question was ordered pursuant to the rule. (consideration: CR H11261)
+- 2007-10-05 — Read the second time.
+Ordered Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 413.